 Sevigny Associates & Eye Care offers a comprehensive visual acuity test that utilizes the standardized Snellen eye chart.
 Patients are asked to read the smallest lines they can at the bottom of each chart.
 These tests measure visual acuity at distances of 20 feet with results presented in a fraction format.
 Visual acuity tests are performed yearly during annual vision checkups and whenever the patients wish to get new glasses.

-The eye functionality exams at our Wauchula, Arcadia and Sebring eye clinics test for all areas of eye functionality outside the category of visual acuity.
+The eye functionality exams at our Wauchula, Arcadia, Lake Placid and Sebring eye clinics test for all areas of eye functionality outside the category of visual acuity.
 Our eye exams test for:

 Patients seeking contact lenses must be evaluated to ensure that contact lenses are right for their needs.
 Take a look at our contact lens exams page to find out more about our contact lens evaluations.